Why women?

 • Stop second-generation effects of trauma

-• Succeed in school (1 in 5 of clients is a student)
+• Succeed in school (1 in 5 clients is a student)

 • Protect themselves and their families when a long-term relationship ends